See updates regarding Coronavirus and M.E./CFS, and support available from Action for M.E.

 Myalgic Encephalomyelitis (M.E.) is a long-term (chronic), fluctuating, neurological condition that causes symptoms affecting many body systems, more commonly the nervous and immune systems.
 M.E. affects an estimated 250,000 people in the UK, and around 17 million people worldwide.

-People with M.E. experience debilitating pain, fatigue and a range of other symptoms associated with post-exertional malaise, the body’s inability to recover after expending even small amounts of energy.
+People with M.E. experience debilitating pain, fatigue and a range of other symptoms associated with post-exertional malaise, the body and brain’s inability to recover after expending even small amounts of energy.

 Not everyone will experience the same symptoms so it's important not to compare someone who has M.E. to another person who has the illness.
 People with M.E. can vary enormously in their experience of the illness, and also how long their symptoms last.
 Some make good progress and may recover, while others can remain ill for a number of years and may not get better.
 Some people find that they don’t go back completely to the way they felt before they became ill, but they do recover sufficiently to lead happy and fulfilling lives.
 This is similar to many other chronic illnesses.

 This section gives you more information about M.E., including possible causes and sub-groups within the condition.